Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

-You may have spotted the small, yellow cluster of fruits grown from the gorgeous, exotic looking tree along the streets of California.
-Also known as the Japanese plum, the Loquat fruit tastes sweet, tangy, with a hint of sour at the same time.
+You may have spotted the small, yellow cluster of fruits grown from the gorgeous, exotic-looking trees along the streets of California.
+Also known as the Japanese Plum (also the Chinese plum, Nispero, and Japanese medlar), the loquat fruit tastes sweet and tangy, with a hint of sour at the same time.

-Not only do they taste delicious and refreshing, there are many health benefits to the loquat fruit.
-Read more to learn the benefits of eating this pretty orange fruit.
+Not only do they taste delicious and refreshing, but there are also many health benefits to the loquat fruit.

-The loquat tree, scientifically named Eriobotrya japonica, can grow up to 30 feet, with their impressive foliage that adds that tropical look to any landscape.
+The loquat tree (Eriobotrya japonica) can grow up to 30 feet, with its impressive foliage that adds that tropical look to any landscape.
 Loquat leaves are dark green, with a glossy appearance.
-Small white flowers provide a sweet subtle fragrance that appears early spring or late winter.
+Small white flowers provide a sweet subtle fragrance that appears in early spring or late winter.
 The fruits are usually ready to be harvested by March.

 I have a smaller loquat tree that is about 10 feet in my garden.
 Our friendly squirrels also love to compete for the fruits.
 I have to tie plastic bags around the clusters of fruits to protect them from the squirrels.

-In this case, it is extremely helpful for diabetics.
-My aunt is diabetic and uses the Loquat leaves to brew tea and it helps stabilizes her blood sugar level.
+Loquats are extremely helpful for diabetics.
+My aunt is diabetic and uses the loquat leaves to brew tea, which helps stabilize her blood sugar level.

-- Rich in soluble fiber, due to pectin, which is a soluble dietary fiber found in citrus fruits.
+- Loquats are rich in soluble fiber due to pectin, which is a soluble dietary fiber found in citrus fruits.
 Pectin binds to cholesterol in the stomach and slows glucose absorption by trapping carbohydrates.
-Pectin reduces cholesterol levels.
+Pectin also reduces cholesterol levels.

 - Pectin in loquats also helps retain moisture in the colon and protects it from binding to toxic chemicals.